-In models containing surfaces (e.g. terrain models, basins, road surfaces), each layer must be presented as a 3D surface including the break lines and points used to construct the model.
-Surfaces must be presented as coherent meshes or mesh components.
+In models containing surfaces (e.g. terrain models, basins, road surfaces), each layer must be represented as a 3D surface including the break lines and points used to construct the model.
 Surfaces and the belonging break lines must be placed in separate layers.
-It must be possible to extract volumes from the surfaces either directly from the CAD format or by delivering the discipline data used to generate the surface.
-The exchange and delivery format must be agreed on with Banedanmark.
-Section 6.2 describes the exchange formats further.
+It must be possible to extract correct quantities including volumes from the surfaces either directly from the CAD format or by delivering the discipline data used to generate the surface.

 Models including earthwork design must include the necessary information for setting out and for machine control.
-They must be delivered in separate files, as either DTM or LandXML.
+Each surface must be delivered in a separate file, as either DTM or LandXML.